Medicare covers a variety of preventive screenings, including colonoscopies.

 Medicare Part B and colonoscopy coverage

 Part B of Medicare covers medical services at a doctor's office.
 This will cover most colonoscopies.
 Part B of Medicare will cover the full cost of your colonoscopy if it is within the time frames that we indicated above.

 Normally, you will have to meet your Part B deductible before Part B starts to cover your medical care.
-In 2023, the deductible amounts to only $226.
+In 2024, the deductible is $240.
 However, Part B will cover your colonoscopy even if you did not meet your deductible yet.